 A consistent sell out, get your tickets early and expect 20-somethings to turn out in droves.

 Friday, May 27 to Monday, May 30, 2016

 Gorge Amphitheatre, Quincy, WA

 $350 (includes day parking).
-Note: Camping is not included this year and standard camping passes start at the steep price of $149.50 per vehicle and go up to $2,500 for glamping.
+Note: Camping is not included and standard camping passes start at $149.50 per vehicle and go up to $5,500 for glamping.

 Come early—really, really early—to be sure you don’t miss the one act you’ve been dying to see.
 Irritatingly long lines (literally hours long) will greet you on the road into the campground, so maintain a positive attitude.
 Then, it can be more than a mile-long trek to the venue where there will be security lines.

 This is a youthful festival.
 Be equally prepared for brazen displays of partying like there’s no tomorrow as well as a sense of honest, oddball festie community.
 Basically, be able to go with the flow and that means dealing with lines at stinking Honey Buckets, mounting piles of rubbish, drunkenness and drug use, and bass music in the campground that may thunder all night long.
 (Earplugs anyone?)
 Potential large festival negatives aside, that iconic view of the main stage from atop the basalt cliffs as your favorite band plays your number one jam will forever be inscribed in the pure bliss cortex of your brain.